leshow/blog/content/post/dhcpm.md

 draft: false
 ---

-I've been working on cli tool for a little while called `dhcpm` ("m" for "mock").
+I've been working on cli tool for a little while called `dhcpm` ("m" for "mock" - [link](https://github.com/leshow/dhcpm)).
 It started as a cli tool for constructing & sending arbitrary DHCP messages.
 I had been looking for a tool that could build various dhcp (mostly v4) messages with different parameters easily, then simply print the responses back so I could inspect its contents.

 I discovered that you can use `nmap` scripts for this, and there are a 2 pre-written dhcp scripts in a typical nmap install.
 For example, to send a discover message: